-You may report an incident of sexual violence anonymously or confidentially.
-Regardless of who you report to, you will receive information about support and resources available to you.
+You may report an incident of sexual harassment or sexual violence anonymously or confidentially.
+Regardless of who you report to, you will receive information about supportive resources available to you.

-Reporting anonymously means that you disclose that you have been the victim of sexual violence without identifying yourself or providing sufficient information to determine your identity or requesting any specific action.
+Reporting anonymously means you disclose that you believe you have experienced (or are aware of an incident involving) sexual harassment or sexual violence without identifying yourself or providing sufficient information to determine your identity or request any specific action.
 You may choose to make an anonymous report if you want someone in the University to be aware of your experience, but do not want to be involved in an administrative investigation.
 Please note, however, that UWM may be limited in its ability to investigate or respond to the incident if it does not have sufficient information from which to follow up on such report.

 Anonymous reports can be made to the following parties: